Taking the next step with your offer

 Decline your offer

-While you're making your decision you may have some questions about how the offer process works - we've collected answers to the most commonly asked questions we receive each year below:
+You may have some questions about how the offer process works.
+We've outlined answers below to the most commonly asked questions.

-If you receive multiple offers – once you accept your preferred program offer, the other offers will be automatically withdrawn.
+Once you accept the offer of your preferred program, the other offers will be automatically withdrawn.

-Should you choose to decline your offer, we will be unable to reactivate it.
-However, you can reapply for the same program if you wish.
+If you choose to decline your offer, we won’t be able to reactivate your offer if you change your mind.
+You will need to re-apply for the same program for the next intake.

 Step 2: Complete your enrolment

-Have a look at your enrolment program structure which outlines the courses you must complete each year to meet the academic requirements of your program.
-This will help you with your course selection.
-When you are ready to enrol, follow this guide.
+To help you select your courses, have a look at your enrolment program structure.
+It will outline the courses you must complete to meet the academic requirements of your program.
+When you are ready to enrol, follow the enrolment guide.
 If you are thinking of deferring your studies to 2019, you can do so by following the steps here.

 Step 3: Timetable your classes

-Now that you have selected the courses you want to study, the next step is to plan the class times you want to attend.
+Now that you have selected the courses you want to study, the next step is to schedule the times you want to attend.
 There are 3 simple steps involved:

 Plan your timetable